 Apparently, the earthquake had caused quite a bit of damage in the park and no cars were allowed on the roads that lead to the towns and viewing points we wanted to visit.
 No Piano Grande for us.
 No Castelluccio.
 What a bummer.

 On the one hand, we were worried for the people living there, but I’d be lying if I said we weren’t disappointed.
-Preci and the Monti Sibillini Park were a bit out of the way from the other places we’d planned to visit on this trip and now we wouldn’t even be able to see the views my dad’s photos had warmed us up for.
+Preci and the Monti Sibillini Park were a bit out of the way from the other places we’d planned to visit on this trip and now we wouldn’t even be able to see the views my dad’s photos had gotten us looking forward to.

 But we turned bad luck into a fun day at Il Collaccio, going for a walk and enjoying some downtime at the pool.